Sunday, July 31, 2016

 Younger brother, S2C Fred Patton, was killed in action on 1 Jan 1943 just north of Oman, Algeria when the freighter on which his ship, LCT-21, was being transported was sunk by a German submarine.
 Another younger brother, Gordon Phillips Patton, served as an SP3 in the U.S. Army in Korea, 1953-1956.
 Brother, Harry Lee Patton, served as a PFC in the U.S. Army, 1959-1962.

-PVT Thomas H. Kilchenmann
+PVT Thomas Henry Kilchenmann

 After entering service, Thomas was sent to Europe and transferred from the replacement depot to I Company 116th Infantry on 23 Jul 1944.
 PVT Kilchenmann was killed in action on 30 Jul 1944.